square/blocks/docs/examples.rst

     import blocks
     from blocks.filesystem import GCSFileSystem

-    # disable parallel file copies
-    # this is usually slower but can save some memory use
-    fs = GCSFileSystem(parallel=False)
+    fs = GCSFileSystem()
     df = blocks.assemble('gs://bucket/data/', filesystem=fs)

-The default filesystem has a few options (in the API docs), but more importantly you can implement your own FileSystem class by inheriting from ``blocks.filesystem.FileSystem``.
+The default filesystem has support for GCS, and you can implement your own FileSystem class by inheriting from ``blocks.filesystem.FileSystem``.
 This can be used to extend blocks to additional cloud platforms, to support encryption/decryption, etc...